englishashley/Prism-Space/README.md

 ## Key Features
 Power Consumption Analysis – Calculates training power requirements for different FL architectures.
-Cost-beneift optimization – Identifies the optimal number of sats where power savings justify launch
+Cost-benefit optimization – Identifies the optimal number of sats where power savings justify launch
-OISL bandwith impact – Simulates the impact of intersatellite links on training efficiency.
+OISL bandwidth impact – Simulates the effect of inter-satellite links on training efficiency.
-Scalability testing - Evaluates how increasing the **number of satellites** affects power efficiency.
+Scalability testing - Evaluate how increasing the **number of satellites** affects power efficiency.

 ---